[Analysis] A good day for Russia in Europe

 When commission sleuths raided Gazprom offices in 10 EU capitals seven years ago on Lithuania's tip-off, few doubted what they would find - evidence that it had screwed clients in eastern Europe with excessive prices and blocked them from sharing gas.

-Find it they did, as a commission report, leaked in April, spelled out.
+Find it they did, as the commission later spelled out in a statement of objections.

-But on Thursday (24 May), anti-trust commissioner Margrethe Vestager, said there was no fine to pay because the Russian firm had mended its ways.
+But on Thursday (24 May), anti-trust commissioner Margrethe Vestager said there was no fine to pay because the Russian firm had agreed to play ball.

 Gazprom had "agreed to play by European rules" and was now locked into "a structured process", she told press in Brussels.

 She spoke of "obligations that bind and that will bite".
-"We can impose a fine [of billions of euros] if the obligations are broken," she said.
+"We can impose a fine if the obligations are broken," she said, referring to multi-billion euro penalties.

-Those include letting EU clients resell Russian gas and take delivery of it where they like.
-They also include linking Russian gas prices to market prices in Germany.
+Those obligations included letting EU clients resell Russian gas and take delivery of it where they like.
+They also included linking Russian gas prices to market prices in Germany.

 Russian aggression in Europe has raised tension to levels reminiscent of the Cold War.